-Level 1 - quoted prices in active markets for identical assets / liabilities that the entity can access at the measurement date
+Level 1 - quoted prices in active markets for identical assets / liabilities that the entity can access at the measurement date.

 Level 2 - inputs other than quoted prices included within Level 1 that are observable, either directly or indirectly.
 Level 3 - inputs that are not based on observable market data (unobservable inputs).
-The Land Manager recognises

-Transfers between levels of the fair value hierarchy at the end of the reporting period during which the change has occurred.
+The Land Manager recognises Transfers between levels of the fair value hierarchy at the end of the reporting period during which the change has occurred.

-Notes to and forming part of the Financial Statements For the year ended 30 June 2020
+Notes to and forming part of the Financial Statements For the year ended 30 June 2021

 3 Revenue

-a) Recognition and measurement 2020 \$'000 2019 \$'000
+a) Recognition and measurement 2021 2020

+\$'000 \$.000

-Contracts for lease/hire of facilities 756 939
+Contracts for lease/hire of facilities 704 756

+Telecommunications Income ex-Crown Reserve Improvement Funds 585 0

+Grant - Jobkeeper 31 0

+Grant - assets received free of charge 10 0

+Insurance receipts 553 0

-Parking fines 15 12
+Parking fines 5 15

-Parking Meter 60 78
+Parking Meter 61 60

-Miscellaneous 3 11
+Miscellaneous 2 3

-Interest 41 46
+Interest 20 41

+1971 875

+Surplus from sale of asset 11 0

-Total Revenue 875 1,086
+Total Revenue 1.982 875